nOsefk/My_Winery/README.md

 ### Commenting

-Evry product has its own page and own comments :
+Every product has its own page and own comments :

 ![com2](/screenshots/12-com2.png)